Welcome to my Christmas Home Tour! Decorating for Christmas is one of my favorite things to do!

 Wrapping Gifts And Placing Them Under The Tree

-For the Christmas presents, I went with two types of wrapping paper.
+For Christmas presents, I went with two types of wrapping paper.
 I used a candy cane design to match the tree, but I didn’t want it to be overwhelming, so I also wrapped some of them in plain brown craft paper.

 I topped them off with a pretty ribbon bow, and ready!